terrylinooo/simple-cache/README.md

 #### The Story of The Library

-This PHP library was born for the [12th Iornman Game](https://ithelp.ithome.com.tw/2020-12th-ironman) contest held by [ITHelp](https://ithelp.ithome.com.tw/), an IT community in Taiwan.
+This PHP library was born for the [12th Iornman Game](https://ithelp.ithome.com.tw/2020-12th-ironman) contest hosted by [ITHelp](https://ithelp.ithome.com.tw/), an IT community in Taiwan.
 I named my topic as "*Road to PHP Master - The Best Practice in Open Souce Code.*", written in traditional Chinese.
 [Read here](https://ithelp.ithome.com.tw/users/20111119/ironman/3269), if you're interested.

 ## License